telerik/xaml-docs/controls/radfiledialogs/features/filtering.md

 # Filtering

 With the R3 2017 SP 1 version of Telerik UI for WPF, you can now specify a filter to the __RadOpenFileDialog and RadSaveFileDialog__ dialogs in order indicate the user which types of files should be opening or saving.
 To enabled this functionality you can set the __Filter__ and __FilterIndex__ properties.
-These properties works the same way as the Microsoft file dialogs ([OpenFileDialog](https://msdn.microsoft.com/en-us/library/microsoft.win32.openfiledialog(v=vs.110).aspx), [SaveFileDialog](https://msdn.microsoft.com/en-us/library/microsoft.win32.savefiledialog(v=vs.110).aspx)) do.

 The __Filter__ is a property of type string that determines what type of files should be used in the combo box.
 On the other hand the __FilterIndex__ property can be used to gets or sets the index of the filter currently selected in a file dialog.
 > The index value of the first filter entry is 1.

 The string set to the __Filter__ property is parsed in strict way.
 So when parsing is not successful, an ArgumentException is thrown.
-The exception string is the same as the Microsoft dialogs.
 > __Provided filter string is not valid.
 Filter string should contain a description of the filter, followed by a vertical bar and the filter pattern.
 Must also separate multiple filter description and pattern pairs by a vertical bar.
 Must separate multiple extensions in a filter pattern with a semicolon.
 Example: "Image files (*.bmp, *.jpg)|*.bmp;*.jpg|All files (*.*)|*.*"__

 ## Filter in RadOpenFileDialog